michaelolof/typescript-mix/README.md

 npm install --save typescript-mix
 ```

-## Features.
+## Features
   * Properties in a mixin are not mixed into the client.
 They are ignored.
-See [TypeScript Mix — Yet Another Mixin Library](https://medium.com/@michaelolof/typescript-mix-yet-another-mixin-library-29c7a349b47d) for a detailed explanation.
+See [TypeScript Mix — Yet Another Mixin Library](https://medium.com/@michaelolof/typescript-mix-yet-another-mixin-library-29c7a349b47d) for a detailed explanation on why.
   * Classes and Object Literals can be used as mixins.